exercism/v3/languages/csharp/reference/README.md

 _(Please do not modify this document. it is automatically generated.
-All text except the concept learning objectives is sourced from [exercises.json](./exercises.json) which should be updated manually when a concept is added or an issue or new design is created and learning objects are scraped from the concept definition text in each exercise's \_design.md_ document)\_
+All text except the concept learning objectives is sourced from [exercises.json](./exercises.json) which should be updated manually when a concept is added or an issue or new design is created and learning objects are scraped from the concept definition text in each exercise's design.md document.)_

 ### Introductory Concepts